-The industry is evolving from a conversion performance focus to a more objective measure of incremental lift.
-Traditional performance metrics like clicks and impressions are losing their luster, but higher-value metrics like revenue and net profit are difficult to obtain.
+The industry is evolving from a conversion performance focus to the more objective measure of incremental lift.
+Traditional performance metrics like clicks and impressions are losing their luster, but higher-value metrics like revenue and net-profit are difficult to obtain.
 While traditional metrics only scratch the surface, incrementality goes deeper.
 What exactly is incrementality and how is it measured?

 With media budgets growing and advertisers experimenting with different channels and formats, understanding the true impact of your marketing efforts is crucial in making budgeting decisions and justifying scale.
 Most marketers would (understandably) only want to spend money on channels that drive results and ensure a positive brand experience.

 While an increasing share of the industry is looking to move away from last-touch attribution, the majority of marketers still depend on it due to its ease-of-use.
 While last-touch is a simple way to assign credit, it’s not the most accurate.
-Incrementality strives to identify the causal event of a conversion, allowing businesses to properly allocate budget and reduce wasted ad spend.
-Incrementality measures the lift in desired outcome that a specific channel brings in the campaign results above native demand—the increase in leads, sales, and other key performance indicators (KPIs) gained that would not have occurred without certain marketing efforts.
+Incrementality strives to identify the causal event of a conversion, allowing businesses to properly allocate budget and reduce wasted ad spend

 Incrementality isn’t about assigning credit to a conversion; it’s about identifying the interaction that moves a user from passive to active.
 Whichever interaction influences an actual outcome is identified as incremental.
 Incrementality is a way to measure an event that wouldn’t have occurred without a specific interaction, such as an ad view, and that resulted in the desired outcome, such as a conversion.
 By testing different influencing factors, advertisers can gain true insight into the value of their ad dollars.